CEREBRAL HEMORRHAGE

 - with CMBs >10, IVT is associated with a higher risk of ICH; the expected benefit of treatment must outweigh the risk (AHA/ASA 2019 IIb/B-NR)

-- consider IVT in a severe deficit in a patient without a severe premorbid condition
+- consider IVT in a patient with a severe deficit without poor premorbid condition